Letractively/uliweb/trunk/apps/Documents/files/introduction.rst

 .. contents::

-What is Uliweb?
+About Uliweb
 ----------------

-Uliweb is a new Python Web Framework.
-Before I started to create this framework, I had used a few other frameworks such as Karrigell, Cherrypy, Django and web2py, but they did satisfy me due to several reasons.
+Uliweb is a relatively new Python based web framework.
+Before I started to create this framework,I had used a few other frameworks such as Karrigell, Cherrypy, Django and web2py, but they did not satisfy my needs due to several reasons.
 I then decided to create a web framework that combined the strengths of these frameworks, keeping in mind that the main focus is to make Uliweb easy to use yet powerful.